Improve Listening Skills in English – An In-Depth and Practical Guide

 Coursebooks do have their uses

-In the world of English Language Teaching, there is an approach to teaching called Dogme ELT.
+In the world of English Language Teaching, there is a teaching approach called Dogme ELT.
 Associated with the slogan ‘Teaching Unplugged’, fierce proponents of Dogme argue that the source of all listening activities should be only the students and teacher.
 Hence, Dogme does not promote the use of any other external input, such as listening activities in coursebooks.

 I’ve never been one to extol the virtues of learning through coursebooks.
 However, even if some of the recorded speech in coursebooks is contrived, at least you’ll benefit from listening to a variety of accents and different genres of recordings.
 Indeed, recordings may be of personal stories, conversations, interviews with experts, weather forecasts and news bulletins.